-The MV Xlendi's most striking feature is its orientation: lying inverted, the keel faces upward at around 32m while the superstructure and decks rest at the deepest sections near 45m.
+The MV Xlendi's most striking feature is its orientation: lying entirely on its starboard side, the port hull faces upward like a wall, while the open deck faces sideways.
 Divers first encounter the upper hull at around 25m, then descend along the hull side to the keel at 45m.
 Penetration is possible through multiple open hatches and companionways, revealing the engine room, hold spaces, and passenger areas.
 All penetration routes allow light entry from each end, minimising disorientation risk.
 The interior is densely colonised with tubeworms, sponges, and juvenile fish.
 Mature grouper hold position in the shaded cavities.
 The flat sandy seabed around the wreck yields stingrays and occasionally Comino's amberjack.

 | Period | Water Temp | Visibility | Conditions |